BLB Solicitors

 These days financial crime is increasingly sophisticated.
 Fraudsters can and do impersonate others to sell property they do not own.
 This is one of the reasons why, if you are selling a property, your solicitor is under a duty to verify your identity.

-What documents will you need to provide?
+What documents will you need to provide for a conveyancing ID check?

 Your solicitor will need proof of your identity and your address.

-• you have recently changed your name;
+• has recently changed their name;

 Victoria Cranwell